 Most of the insurance policies that we’ve reviewed covered rentals, but not specifically short-term vacation rentals.
 It’s good that we are able to catch this small but very important detail before it becomes a problem for our clients.
 Without specifying that the home is used as a short-term vacation rental, the insurance carrier would not pay out if a guest filed a lawsuit against the property owner or there was an event at the property like fire.
 Making sure our clients have the correct insurance policy will protect both them and their property.

 Short-term vacation rental insurance is not as common as your typical homeowners insurance, so we have often run into situations where even the insurance representative or underwriter believed that our clients would be covered in the event of a claim when indeed they would not be covered.
 It took us asking them to put, in writing, that our client would be covered as a short-term vacation rental for them to dig deeper into their own policies and realize that they were giving false information.

-The takeaway?
 Make sure that your policy explicitly covers Short Term Vacation Rentals, not just long term rentals.

 Some Insurance Companies Won’t Cover STVRs

 While doing our due diligence we have learned, unfortunately, many insurance companies won’t cover short-term vacation rentals at all.
 For example, we know this to be true for State Farm’s current Rental Dwelling insurance policies.